tonethar/IGME-330-Master/notes/demo-more-web-audio.md

 </p>
 ```

-- reload the page, it should now look like the "done" version.
+- reload the page, it should now look like the "done" version above.
 You are welcome.

 ## V. Modifying the highshelf filter (Treble)